Maggie Beer’s Warm Chickpea, Fennel and Parsley Salad

 Thinly slice the fennel, red onion, and celery.
-Pluck the parsley leaves (I finely chop the stalks too but not everyone is so pro-parsley) and toss everything through the warm chickpeas.
+Pluck the parsley leaves (I finely chop the stalks too) and toss everything through the warm chickpeas.

 VINAIGRETTE Mince the garlic and then mush with salt by dragging the back of a large knife over it a few times.
-(This is a good tip, I use this a lot now when making salad dressings or guacamole to avoid big chunks of raw garlic).
-Then shake the vinegar (I used apple cider vinegar), olive oil and garlic in a jar, and dress the salad while the chick peas are still warm.
-Office lunch, done.
+(This is a good tip, I use this a lot when making salad dressings, tzatziki or guacamole to avoid big chunks of raw garlic).
+Then shake the vinegar, olive oil and garlic in a jar and dress the salad while the chick peas are still warm.